Circle action of the punctured mapping class group and cross homomorphism: Abstract

 \section{Abstract}

 In the following short note, we give a new geometric interpretation of the generator of the infinite cyclic group $H^1(\text{Mod}(S_{g,1});H^1(S_g;\mathbb{Z}))$ (this computation is proved by Morita).
-There are several construction of this class given by Earle, Morita, Trapp and Furuta.
+There are several constructions of this class given by Earle, Morita, Trapp and Furuta.
 The construction we give here uses the action of $\text{Mod}(S_{g,1})$ on the circle and its rotation numbers.
-We suspect that our construction is the same as the construction by Furuta and Trapp using winding numbers and provide half of the proof.
+We also show that our construction is the same as the construction by Furuta and Trapp using winding numbers.